 The Camp Quilt Philosophy

-But what about the cold seeping in from the ground, you may wonder?
+But what about the cold seeping in from below, you may wonder?

 Consider this: the insulation in the bottom of your sleeping bag, whether it’s down or synthetic fill, is compressed by your body weight.
 This means that the fill can’t properly do its job because the compression eliminates most of the air pockets that the insulation uses to trap warm air.
-Which leaves your pad to be the part of your sleep system that insulates you from the ground.
-The measure of how much a pad insulates is its R-value.
-So in other words, camp quilts eliminate the bulk and weight of having a full-zip sleeping bag, without drastically changing the temperature rating.
+This means your pad is the part of your sleep system that insulates you from the ground.
+That’s why choosing a pad with the right R-value for your needs is a critical part of building your overall sleep system.
+While we intentionally reduce the amount of fill on the bottom of our bags to reduce weight and bulk for this reason, camp quilts eliminate all of that bulk and weight, without drastically changing the temperature rating.

 two person camp quilt